whitelotusapps/Gemini-2.5-Pro-Preview/Robert_Edward_Grant.md

 The below is literally the next prompt in my conversation with Gemini, and it is the prompt after what can be read in my [The How](https://therealzackolinger.substack.com/p/the-how?r=4jsge9) post.

+### Gemini's comparison is toward the end of this post; the bulk of this post is context leading up to that comparison.

 Last thing to note: I have made some edits to the transcription of my audio journal; although some typos and other artifacts will remain.

 ---